hanleye29/hanleye29.github.io/docs/_posts/2021-08-04-Task_Scheduler.markdown

     df.iloc[i].to_csv(reports_path + '\\' + query + "_" + name + "_"+ time +'.csv')

 ```
 Got that?
 Great.
-Save all that to a folder and toss another "reports" folder in there to which you can save your .csv files - make sure to provide that path to the last line in pull_ten_tweets.py.
+Save config.py and pull_ten_tweets.py to a folder and toss another "reports" folder in there to which you can save your .csv files - make sure to provide that path to the last line in pull_ten_tweets.py.
 Now you should have a folder that looks like the following (excepting pycache and the batch file):

 <center><img src="https://github.com/hanleye29/hanleye29.github.io/blob/main/docs/_includes/scheduler_folder.PNG?raw=true"/></center>